twitocode/Tantalum/content/University/Year 1/CS 1JC3/What is Computational Thinking.md

 	- They came out with problems that can not be solved
 		- Halting problem
 - Alonzo Church (godfather sort of )
+- semantics vs syntax in computing
+- semantics and syntax in real life

 ## Key Terms
 - Term 1: Definition